mbegoc/yajsf/Readme.md

 The point is to rely as much as possible on recent technology improvment, so no support will be provided for older environments.

+It also aims to keep as close as possible to the HTML standards and specifications.
+It means you should be able to use the form components of the library the way you use standard HTML (attributes, events, etc).

 No special focus is put on performance for now.
 I strongly believe performance rely in the first place into simplicity, clarity and lean architectures.